Posts Tagged ‘Houses of Healing’

 Lionheart’s program for incarcerated adults, Houses of Healing, was recently featured in the Approved Programs Guide published by the Department of Justice, Federal Bureau of Prisons.
 Since that time, almost 60 federal prisons have purchased the Houses of Healing program!
 Check out this map that shows the breadth of our reach to these new prisons.

-Read MoreHouses of Healing in Federal BOP First Step Act List
+Read MoreHouses of Healing in Federal BOP First Step Act Approved Programs Guide

 Lionheart’s program for incarcerated adults was recently included in the Approved Programs Guide published by the Department of Justice, Federal Bureau of Prisons.
 Read more about the listing of Houses of Healing among other approved, standardized prison programs.